lackhoa/khoa-math/doc.md

 ### Methods:
 #### `__len__(self)`
-A prerequisite for this method is that `self` must be explicit.
+A prerequisite for this method is that `self` must be explicit, otherwise it throws a LengthUnsupportedError.
 However, users can still mess this up since `user_len` is consulted first.

-#### `unify(s1, s2)`
+#### `__and__(self, other)`
-Binary operation unify the content of two ksets.
-With the slogan:
-"You can never learn less, you can only learn more".
+This operation is called "unification", a symmetric binary operation that unifies the content of two ksets.
+With the slogan: "You can never learn less, you can only learn more".
 The function tries to gather as much knowledge as it can.

-The result can be any of the 3 possible clarity levels, explicit results are favored.
+The result can be any of the three possible clarity levels, explicit results are favored.
+Specifically, unifying an explicit kset with anything returns an explicit kset, and only by unifying two unknown ksets can we get back an unknown kset.

-I cannot decide what to do with the resulting len() at the moment, let us see.
+The `user_len` of the result is maximized among the two ksets.

 # File `khoa_math.py`:
 This file contains the basic constructs of mathematics.